rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 end)
 ```

-If no callbacks cancel, then the stack will be set and the description will be updated.
+If no callbacks cancel this, the stack will be set and the description will be updated,
-If a callback cancels, then the update may be lost.
+but if a callback cancels this, then the update may be lost.

 It's better to do this instead:

 ```lua
 minetest.register_on_item_eat(function(hp_change, replace_with_item,